Encarnacion joins Yanks' HR party in win over Rays

-On a night Giancarlo Stanton made his long-awaited return to the New York Yankees lineup, it was newest Yankee Edwin Encarnacion who stole the show, homering for the first time since joining the club in a 6-3 victory over the Tampa Bay Rays Tuesday night at rainy Yankee Stadium.
+Edwin Encarnacion homered for the first time since joining the New York Yankees in a 6-3 victory over the Tampa Bay Rays Tuesday night at rainy Yankee Stadium.

-Acquired from Seattle on Saturday, Encarnacion just missed homering when he fouled off a pitch from Andrew Kittredge into the upper deck in left field with one out in the eighth inning.
+Acquired from Seattle on Saturday, Encarnacion just missed homering when he fouled off a pitch from Andrew Kittredge into the upper deck in left field.
 Two pitches later he hit his league-leading 22nd homer by lifting a 2-2 fastball into the right-center field seats for a 6-3 lead.

 Cameron Maybin homered for a career-high fourth straight game as the Yankees won their fourth straight.
 They also extended their streak of hitting at least on homer in 21 straight games, the longest in the majors this season and four shy of the team record set in 1941.